top of page

 Proportional representation is the gold standard of representative democracy.
 It means that a legislature should reflect all of the voters who elect them.
 Like-minded voters should be able to elect representatives in proportion to their number.

 And it’s being adopted in more and more places.
-Here in California, San Francisco, Berkeley, Oakland, and San Leandro have been using RCV for over a decade.
-Eureka, Palm Desert, Ojai, and Redondo Beach have all recently adopted it.
-The people of Maine and Alaska have adopted it for their statewide elections, and New York City used it in their Democratic primary for the first time in 2021.
+In California, San Francisco, Berkeley, Oakland, and San Leandro have been using RCV for over a decade.
+The people of Albany voted to use Proportional RCV in 2020, and Eureka, Ojai, and Redondo Beach voted for RCV in 2020, 2022, and 2023, respectively.
+Maine and Alaska use RCV for their statewide elections, and millions of New Yorkers use it to vote in their Democratic primaries.

 We’ve got a lot of data on how it performs in California, across the country, and around the world, and the evidence is strong that it makes for a more representative and effective government.